-- 1. Press twice within 3 seconds, press and hold for 3 seconds or press COMMAND + FIRE.
+- Press twice within 3 seconds or press and hold for 3 seconds.
 All Interior sirens and the control panel speaker should activate.
-The Control Panel LEDs should be scrolling to indicate there is an alarm in memory. - 2.
+The LEDs on the Control Panel should be scrolling to indicate there is an alarm in memory. - 2.
 Enter: ACCESS CODE + 1.
-Sirens should stop immediately and lights should turn OFF after about 20 seconds. - 3.
+Sirens should stop immediately.
 The Control Panel will announce "SENSOR EIGHT ZERO FIRE, ALARM MEMORY."
 Listen for 1 long beep and "ALARM SYSTEM IS OFF."